the-teachingRSE-project/competencies/competencies.md

 The RSE should be able to create building blocks from source code that are reusable.
 This ranges from simple libraries of functions up to complex architectures consisting of multiple software packages.
-An important part of reusability is that at least oneself, and ideally others, are able to understand what a piece of software aims to do and how to enable others to use the provided functionality.
+An important part of enabling code reusability is the provision of sufficient information in the form of comments within code, documentation or other means.
+This is vital to ensure that developers and maintainers understand what a piece of software aims to do and how to enable others to use the provided functionality.
 This is primarily achieved through a "clean" implementation and enhanced by documentation.
 Documentation ranges from commenting code blocks to using documentation (building) tools.
 It should be written with consideration for the different audiences who may need it